First time at Bear Valley? No worries!

 This guide will help you prepare for your first day of Pure Mountain Fun!

 Pick a date!
-During the winter season, Bear Valley is open 7 days a week from 9:00 am to 4:00 pm.
+During the winter season, conditions permitting, the lifts at Bear Valley are open 7 days a week beginning at 9am.
+Inside services open at 8am on weekends and holidays and 8:30am every other day.
 Weekends and holidays are always great for some riding but remember, many others are thinking the same thing.

 Check the Weather and Road Conditions!

 Now that you picked a date, make sure you check the weather and road conditions.
 Weather can change at a blink of an eye.
 One day you will be experiencing bluebird weather and next it’s snowing!
 Road conditions along Highway 4 should be monitored as well.
-CalTrans is great at keeping Highway 4 open during the snowy season but you should always be prepared!
-Carry chains!
+CalTrans is great at keeping Highway 4 open during the snowy season but you should always be prepared and carry chains.
 For up-to-date weather and road conditions, check Mattly’s Weather Report and CalTrans.

 What Should I Bring?